 I reached the bottom of the George Washington Bridge by 9:36am and watched an artist putting a display of layered rocks along the Hudson River shore.
 Uliks Gryka the artist behind the “Sisyphus Stones” that line this part of the park was carefully layering stones one on top of another and fixing and creating new formations.
 It was interesting to watch how he balanced each of the stones into a new work.
 The artist is originally from Albania and has no formal art training (Artist website).

 The work reminded me of the Moai on Easter Island, the famous statues that faced the sea.
 It made me think how the artwork looks to the river and how maybe it is nature communicating with land and sea.
 I was not sure the message the artist was trying to portray and he looked too busy working to ask him.
+The artwork was still there in 2021 and it looked like the artist was still updating it.

 I continued on into Fort Washington Park to see the Little Red Lighthouse, which I had not visited in almost three years since my last walk in the neighborhood.
 Many tourists were by the site just under the George Washington Bridge, taking pictures by the lighthouse and enjoying the sunny weather.